junxit/us-congress-bills-113/metadata.md

 - 2013-06-17 — Senate amendment proposed (on the floor): Amendment SA 1315 proposed by Senator King for Senator Grassley.(consideration: CR S4534; text: CR S4534)
 - 2013-06-17 — Senate amendment submitted
 - 2013-06-17 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2013-06-18 — Message on Senate action sent to the House.
+- 2013-06-18 — Received in the House.
+- 2013-06-18 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-06-18 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.